ethereum/py-evm/p2p/DEVELOPMENT.md

 ## BaseService

-- If your service needs to run coroutines in the background, you should use the `BaseService.run_task()` method and ensure they exit when `is_running` is False or when the cancel token is triggered.
+- If your service needs to run coroutines in the background, you should use the `BaseService.run_task()` method and ensure they exit when `is_operational` is False or when the cancel token is triggered.
 - If your service runs other services in the background, you should pass your CancelToken down to those services and run those using `BaseService.run_child_service()`, or `BaseService.run_daemon()` if you want the parent to be terminated when the child dies